zyedidia/generic/stack/README.md

 func New[T any]() *Stack[T]
 ```

+New returns an empty stack\.

 ### func \(\*BADRECV\) Peek

 ```go
 func (s *Stack[T]) Peek() (t T)
 ```

+Peek returns the stack's top element but does not remove it\.
+If the stack is empty the zero value is returned\.

 ### func \(\*BADRECV\) Pop